-- application was clear and fail to use reliable information that was available or could reasonably be expected to have been obtained. - However, EFRAG considers that the difference in financial reporting resulting from the proposed amendments in the ED will inevitably add more tension to the characterisation of changes resulting from agenda decisions as either corrections of errors or changes in accounting policies.
-In the worst case, the proposed amendments could potentially lead to misusing the IFRS IC's process by submitting questions simply to avoid treating a change in accounting as the correction of an error. - 21 In its comment letter in response to the IASB's Exposure Draft ED/2017/5 Accounting Policies and Accounting Estimates, which proposed changing the definition of accounting policy and estimates while removing some of the existing guidance on corrections of error, EFRAG suggested that the IASB should consider further clarifications of that distinction.
+- available previously and could not reasonably have been expected to be obtained by an entity.
+In other situations, the accounting policy previously applied could simply have resulted from the entity failing to apply an IFRS Standard when the application was clear and fail to use reliable information that was available or could reasonably be expected to have been obtained. - 20 However, EFRAG considers that the difference in financial reporting resulting from the proposed amendments in the ED will inevitably add more tension to the characterisation of changes resulting from agenda decisions as either corrections of errors or changes in accounting policies. - In its comment letter in response to the IASB's Exposure Draft ED/2017/5 Accounting Policies and Accounting Estimates, which proposed changing the definition of accounting policy and estimates while removing some of the existing guidance on corrections of errors, EFRAG suggested that the IASB should consider further clarifications of that distinction.
 EFRAG reiterates that recommendation for additional guidance that would be all the more needed if the proposed amendments are completed.